ist356/assignment-07-rubyfest/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+I really enjoy web scraping.
+It feels great when you finally figure it out.
+I had a bit of an issue with the csv file size because I think the test had the wrong expected size.
+I changed that myself